It Takes a Village

 The phrase and its intrinsic meaning demonstrate the collective approach necessary to bring about or achieve meaningful change.
 I believe this phrase can apply to people of all ages.

 The development of Villages with a focus on aging well and neighbors supporting neighbors started as a grassroots movement more than 20 years ago.
 The first U.S. Village, Beacon Hill, began in the Boston area and was built on the idea that we’re stronger together.
 It emphasized peer-to-peer networking to promote an active lifestyle, improve health, and reduce isolation.
-The village movement took root, and now there are more than 300 villages throughout the U.S., Canada, and Australia – either established or in process – including the exploration of the Southwest Florida Villages.
+The village movement took root, and now there are more than 300 villages throughout the U.S., Canada, and Australia – either established or in the process – including the exploration of villages in this region and beyond.

 Sarasota is home to one of Florida’s largest proportions of older adults, with more than a third (34%) aged 65 and older.
 With the national shift in declining births and an increased life span, projections demonstrate a continued increase of older adults living in our community.
 A national survey conducted in 2010 by AARP found that nearly 90% of older adults want to remain in their homes and communities as they age.